CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/customers.md

 ## Targeting 'real word' customers

 A real world customer would be a user that paid for a service or product (and not only registered).
-To target real world customers inside Magento, we provided various basic mailing list, based on specific traits that makes a person a real customer.
+To target real world customers inside Magento, we provided various basic mailing lists, based on specific traits that makes a person a real customer.

 ### Quotes list target